Bachega/dataset_treater/README.md

 # Dataset Treater

-Welcome to the Dataset Treater project!
+Welcome to the Dataset Treater project.
 This tool is designed to help pre-process datasets for the Quantifier Recommender project, so it may not be useful to you.

 ## Features